 While most buildings insurance claims are settled to mutual satisfaction, a significant number still hit the buffers when a discrepancy arises between the sum insured and the actual rebuilding cost.
-James Truscott advocates the professional valuation as the ultimate win/win solution.
+Jamie Truscott advocates the professional valuation as the ultimate win/win solution.

 The Curse of Underinsurance